 And I can share this one of my wonderful wife, taken during a hike in the worst possible midday sun.
 This great day out is in my personal memory bank.
 Which brings me neatly to the most important point.

 Memories fade.
 Photographs don’t.

 I want to share my reasons for being so animated about why I think photography is so very important.

 There is a disconnect.
-My only connection to these days long gone are the fading photographs I do have, which I am linked to by fading memories which may be as much wishful thinking as fact.
+My only connection to those days long gone are the few fading photographs I do have, which I am linked to by fading memories which may be as much wishful thinking as fact.